Q: What is the oldest public school building in Elmhurst?

 Q: Is it true that Carl Sandburg came to Elmhurst for the dedication of Sandburg Junior High School?

 A: Yes, Elmhurst Junior High School opened in September 1950, and was renamed as Carl Sandburg Junior High in May 1960.
-Sandburg (pictured at right), the Pulitzer Prize winning poet and former Elmhurst resident, visited the school on May 4, 1960 to participate in the renaming ceremony.
+Sandburg, the Pulitzer Prize winning poet and former Elmhurst resident, visited the school on May 4, 1960 to participate in the renaming ceremony.
 Sandburg, which is now known as a Middle School, is celebrating its 60th anniversary in 2011.
-See the Historic Highlights feature for more information.
+See the History Highlights feature for more information.

 Q: What do you know about the "March to Edison"?